uwnlp/verbphysics/docs/index.md

 # data

-The data is available in the GitHub repository under [`data/`](https://github.com/uwnlp/verbphysics/tree/master/data).
+The data is available in the `verbphysics` GitHub repository under [`data/`](https://github.com/uwnlp/verbphysics/tree/master/data).

+See the repository [README](https://github.com/uwnlp/verbphysics#data) for more information on the data splits and task setup.

 # code